okkida7/BibleParsing/README.md

  <br />
 The text resources come from [blueletterbible.org](blueletterbible.org) and [biblegateway.com](blueletterbible.org)
 <br />
-For detailed information about Greek grammar, refer to [Simplified Greek Grammar](https://www.blueletterbible.org/assets/pdf/grammars/Simplified_Greek_Grammar_v5.pdf).
+For detailed information about Greek grammar, refer to [Greek Grammar](https://www.blueletterbible.org/assets/pdf/grammars/Simplified_Greek_Grammar_v5.pdf).

 <!--  Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description` -->